Part 1 – Training to Grow!

 Are you using too many cable cross overs and not enough dumbbell flies to build your chest?
 Are you doing glute kickbacks and not enough squatting?
 Are you wimping out on bent over rows in favour of machine rows?

 Stop kidding yourself!

-The hard exercises which take longer to recover and catch your breath between sets should be your priority!
+The hard exercises to build muscle which take longer to recover and catch your breath between sets should be your priority!
 The “finishing” movements (i.e. cables) have the place, but make sure you get the hard work done first!

 - Are you taking enough time in your sets?

 Time under tension!
-We hear this word throws around, whether ridiculously slow sets actually make a difference I’ll leave to the experts, but one thing I do know is that when you slow your reps down, you have more time to think and put the mind in the muscle!
+We hear this word thrown around, whether ridiculously slow sets actually make a difference.
+I’ll leave that to the experts, but one thing I do know is that when you slow your reps down, you have more time to think and put the mind in the muscle!

-If you aren’t feeling something whilst in your sets, chances are you aren’t hitting the muscle!
+If you aren’t feeling something whilst in your sets, chances are you aren’t hitting the muscle.
 Our goal is to make the muscle do the work – stress it, recover it, grow it.
-Very simple.
+Very simple, and the best way to build muscle.
 Moving a weight from point A to point B doesn’t mean that’s happening, you’re simply trying to get the set over with in as fast a time frame, which (by nature) means the body will subconsciously do whatever it can to move the weight – i.e. use tendons, ligaments and joints… this leads to zero muscle stress and injury.
 Two things we DO NOT want!

 - Are you resting and recovering?